 - 1. Designate a starting point.
 Place a cone 50 yards from the starting line.
 Ask the group to stand in a single file line at the starting point.
-Give the first one in line the ball. - 2.
-On your signal the youth will run one at a time to the cone and back.

-- 3. Once they have all returned to the starting point they will form a circle.
-The group goal is to pass the ball as quickly as possible around the circle. - 4.
-Explain these rules: - 5.
-Every person in the group has to touch the ball, but only one person can be touching the ball at a time. - 6.
-After everyone in the group has touched the ball they should sit down to show they are done. - 7.
+Give the first one in line the hall - 2.
+On your signal, the youth will run one at a time to the cone and back. - 3.
+Once they have all returned to the starting point they will form a standing circle.
+The group goal is to pass the ball as quickly as possible around the circle.
+Every person has to touch the ball, but only one person can touch the ball at a time. - 4.
+After everyone in the group has touched the ball they should sit down to show they are done. - 5.
 Let them do this activity one time and then ask them to assign each other roles in the race according to their strengths.
 Do the activity one more time and see if they are faster.